-Earthquake shut off valves should only be installed by qualified plumbers with the training and experience to make sure the valve is properly connected.
+Our Los Angeles earthquake shut off valve installation should only completed by qualified plumbers with the training and experience to make sure the valve is properly connected.
 After an earthquake, the manufacturers of shut off valves recommend having a qualified contractor conduct a leak check before resetting the valve to ensure the gas lines in the building are not damaged.

 The first step to ensuring that your residential or commercial property is protected is to call (323) 319-4102 for a free estimate.